twylie/bviRNASeq/README.md

 mkdir /storage1/fs1/PTB/Active/twylieAnalysis/bviRNASeq/analysisReview/pipelineResults/
 ```

-This directory will be listed in the `config.yaml` file unde the `processing directory` field.
+This directory will be listed in the `config.yaml` file under the `processing directory` field.
 Make sure there is an adequate amount of space for processing on this disk.

 ## 3. Setup the Working Directory

 The working directory will be the area where we launch the pipeline and keep track of its associated runtime files.
-This diretory will be located on `scratch1` space will require a nominal amount of space.
+This directory will be located on `scratch1` space will require a nominal amount of space.
 We setup a working directory here for processing and clone the GitHub repository and copy the Snakefile.

 ```zsh
 cd /scratch1/fs1/twylie/